 - 10.4 To test the DTD for proper operation, perform the following steps . . . - 1.
-Option the canceller for G.164 DTD (see the 258 E1 Echo Canceller User Interface Document). - 2.
-Activate cancellation on channel 1 via the front panel by selecting forced active\ mode.
-For front panel optioning, see the 258 E1 Echo Canceller User Interface Document.
-The green cancir active LED should light. - 3.
-Advance the chnl/mode display to 01 by depressing the select pushbutton. - 4.
-Apply a 2100Hz PCM encoded disabling tone on channel 1 of the send-in port of the canceller.
-The cancir active LED should go off and the tone disabled LED should light. - 5.
+Option the canceller for G.164 DTD (see the 258 E1 Echo Canceller User Interface Document). - Activate cancellation on channel 1 by selecting forced active mode using the four-character V.24 commands or the optional master canceller.
+Verify that the canceller is active. - Apply a 2100Hz PCM encoded disabling tone on channel 1 of the send-in port of the canceller.
+Verify that the canceller is not active. - 4.
 Repeat procedure at the receive-in port.

-Note: \See forced active mode Important statement below Figure 2-2.
+Note: See forced active mode Important statement below Figure 2-2.